 Who the parking spots along the street belong to

 “When my neighbour got home from work, she used to park directly in front of my home.
 I’m 76 and have some mobility issues.
 When I was lucky enough to get a spot out front, I’d stay home because I was afraid to move the car.
 It just all got to be too much, so I brought it up one day with my neighbour.
-At first, she was defensive.
-She said she could park wherever she wanted because neither of us owns the parking space in front of our homes.
+At first, she said she could park wherever she wanted because neither of us owns the parking space in front of our homes.
 Then I explained my mobility issues.
 She apologized and told me she’d make an effort to park elsewhere.
-We’ve actually become friends, and she even helps me carry my groceries in."
+We’ve actually become friends, and she helps me carry my groceries in."

 – Caleb, Campbell River, BC

 Does the parking spot on the street in front of your home belong to you and the residents of your home?
 It seems natural it would, and many of us do park curbside in front of our homes if space is available.
 Any why not?
 It’s convenient, especially if you have to carry a heavy load to or from your car.
-And it’s fast — you can dash to your car in the rain or snow.

 But the reality is that homeowners and residents don’t own the parking space on the street in front of their homes.
 Public roads — which include neighbourhood streets and lanes — are generally for use by everyone.
 This means a neighbour, or a visitor to the neighbourhood, may be able to park in front of your home.
 Whether they actually can, and for how long, depends on your community’s local bylaws around parking and any signage in the area.